The 6 Biggest Mistakes Companies Make

 • Lack of process

-Insufficient Capital and Insight into Financials
+5. Insufficient Capital and Insight into Financials

 Working capital is the lifeblood of a business.
 Whether your company is growing, pivoting, or undertaking a turnaround, if it can’t pay its bills, vendors, and workers, it won’t survive.

-Reluctance to Change
+6. Reluctance to Change

 One of the biggest mistakes companies make is an inability to navigate change.

-“In all cases, companies lose focus, they fail to manage that focus, they fail to manage change, and they fail to manage what is going on within the organization,” said John Collard.
+“In all cases, companies lose focus, they fail to manage that focus, they fail to manage change, and they fail to manage what is going on within the organization,” says John Collard.
 “They also fail to recognize that sometimes they’ve missed the market, and they haven’t changed to go along with it.”

-Companies that aren’t continually evaluating what they could do better and adopting the best technologies and practices will not survive.
 Constant reinvention can seem overwhelming—even chaotic.
 But waiting until the house is on fire is no less chaotic.
 To stay ahead of the curve, companies must embrace the chaos.

 “Anything we do, any form of work anywhere in the world is surrounded by change,” said CIO David Mitchelhill in a webinar on how businesses should use technology in their bigger business strategy.
 “Nothing is immutable.
 Technology is in change, business is in change, the world is in change, and therefore you have to accept that chaos.
 And if you don’t accept that chaos and the ability to assimilate chaos, and deal with it, then you’re going to fail.”